-Over the duration of this course student will be developing their reading and listening skills using real and authentic situations in Spanish speaking countries, including their history, customs and every day situations.
+Over the duration of this course you will be developing your reading and listening skills using real and authentic situations in Spanish speaking countries, including their history, customs and every day situations.

-Students have the opportunity to develop their skills speaking the language by giving their opinion, sharing their goals, plans and ambitions.
+You will have the opportunity to develop your skills speaking the language by giving their opinion, sharing their goals, plans and ambitions.

 Language learning skills, including autonomous learning and how to approach authentic material, will be enhanced.

-Students will improve their grammar and written language skills through letters and documents to express wishes; give advice (present conditional) voice intentions and planning for the future, relate past events and express opinion and obligation.
+You will improve your grammar and written language skills through letters and documents to express wishes; give advice (present conditional) voice intentions and planning for the future, relate past events and express opinion and obligation.

-On completion of the course students will be able to communicate reasonably fluently with native speakers and discuss personal, professional, social and current issues using appropriate structures.
+On completion of the course you will be able to communicate reasonably fluently with native speakers and discuss personal, professional, social and current issues using appropriate structures.